Upper bound of transient growth in accelerating and decelerating wall-driven flows using the Lyapunov method: Results and Discussions

 Figure \ref{velocity_mode} shows the primary streamwise velocity modes $u$ by computing the eigenvector $\boldsymbol{x}$ associated with $\lambda_{\text{max}}[\boldsymbol{P}(t_0)]$, which will maximize $V(t_0)$.
 We convert this eigenvector back to state variable $\boldsymbol{q}$ based on Eq. \eqref{eq:change_variable_q2x} and then obtain streamwise velocity via $\hat{u}=\frac{1}{k_x^2+k_z^2} \boldsymbol{q}$.
 Such Fourier-space amplitude of streamwise velocity $\hat{u}$ is then converted to physical space through $ u(x, y, z, t)= \Re\left[\hat{u}\left(y,t; k_x, k_z\right) e^{\mathrm{i}\left(k_x x+k_z z\right)}\right]$, where $\Re[\cdot]$ means the real part of the argument.
 In Fig. \ref{velocity_mode}, we also superpose the laminar base flow $U(y,t_0)$ (green lines) based on Eq. \eqref{eq:laminar_solution}.
 At $t_0=0$ and 10, the primary streamwise velocity mode (contour) is inclined upstream, in the opposite direction of the laminar base flow profile (green line).
 Such a feature persists as $t_0$ increases, and near-wall structures are inclined in the opposite direction of those in the channel center when $t_0\geq 20$, which is due to the difference in the laminar base flow in these regions.
 The primary mode shifts gradually from the channel core toward the walls as deceleration proceeds, tracking the change in the laminar profile (green line).
-This upstream‐inclination and subsequent realignment of the primary mode is a signature of the Orr mechanism \cite{orr1907stability}, whereby an initially upstream‐tilted disturbance is rotated by the mean shear into a downstream tilt, extracting energy most efficiently when its velocity perturbation opposes the base flow direction.
+This upstream‐inclination and subsequent realignment of the primary mode is a signature of the Orr mechanism \cite{orr1907stability}, which is qualitatively similar to linear optimal perturbations identified from SVD of state-transition matrix \cite{Linot_Schmid_Taira_2024}.

-Figure \ref{Different_grid_time_step} shows how the wall-normal grid point number $M$ and the time step $\Delta t$ affect the transient growth $G(t)$ and its upper bound $\overline{G}$ from the Lyapunov method.
-In Fig.~\ref{Different_grid_time_step}(a), increasing $M$ from 24 to 48 leads to a slightly higher peak in transient growth $G(t)$ and upper bound $\overline{G}$, but the influence of the grid point number $M$ is very small.
-Figure \ref {Different_grid_time_step}(b) shows that decreasing the time step $\Delta t$ will lead to a tighter upper bound $\overline{G}$, i.e., $\overline{G}$ is closer to $\underset{t}{\max}\,G(t)$, while changing different $\Delta t$ shows negligible influence on $G(t)$.